Offshore investment funds: what are they and why should you invest?

 Why invest offshore?

-Furthermore, UK-based funds are often taxed at the source, whereas some offshore funds are not.
+UK-based funds are often taxed at the source, allowing offshore funds reinvest growth before tax is applied.

-For instance, if the country where you are staying has poor financial regulation, you may prefer investment funds based in more regulated jurisdictions.
+If the country where you are staying has poor financial regulation or an unstable currency, you may prefer investment funds based in more stable jurisdictions.

 What are the different types of offshore investment?